 Terms and conditions

-This website is intended exclusively toward qualified investors in the meaning of Art.
-10 Para 3 of the Swiss Federal Collective Investment Schemes Act (CISA).
+This website is intended exclusively toward professional investors in the meaning of Art.
+4 para 3 letter a – g of the Swiss Financial Services Act (FinSA).

 In case none of the above criteria applies to you or the institution you represent, you are not allowed to visit this website.

-By clicking “Accept” I confirm that I have read and accept the important information linked above and that I am a qualified investor in accordance with Art.
-10 Para 3 CISA.
+By clicking “Accept” I confirm that I have read and accept the important information linked above and that I am a professional investor according to Art.
+4 para 3 letter a – g FinSA.